-- Lower Rates : Explore options to lower your insurance rates.
+- Shop : Shop and explore options to lower your costs.

-How Can You Get Car Insurance After Being Cancelled For Non Payment?
+How Can You Get Insurance After Being Cancelled For Non-payment?

-Some insurance providers specialize in car insurance coverage for drivers who have been cancelled for non payment.
-So you will be able to get coverage.
-Your premiums will likely increase or you may need to pay your premiums in installments or upfront.
+Some providers specialize in insurance for drivers who have been cancelled for non-payment.
+Your costs will likely increase or you may need to pay in installments or upfront.
 It depends on the provider and your situation.

-If your car insurance has been cancelled for non payment we can help.
-Speak with one of our car insurance experts.
-We work with all the insurance providers in Ontario that specialize in coverage for drivers who have had their policy cancelled for payment reasons.
-We can get you coverage and at the best rates.
+If you have been cancelled for non-payment we can help.
+Speak with one of our advisors.
+We work with all the companies that specialize this type of insurance.
+So we can get you insured at the most affordable price.

 G1, G2, G - Ontario’s Graduated Driver's Licensing System Guide

 45 Tips To Save On Car Insurance